jackgrebenc/Instrument_Pricer/README.md

 price = (((R - RA) x NP x P) / (1 x Y)) x (1 / (1 + R x (P / Y)))

-This was converted into latex (above in this readme file) and implemented using that verison.
-For this reason, the price does not match the provided example when calculated in the project - since the above formula seems to have some issues (i.e. 1 x Y = Y ? - so this seems incorrect).
+This was converted into latex (shown at the top of the readMe file) and implemented using that verison.
+The latex verision of the function is used in the project - which does not seem to match the provided formula (I beileve there is human error in what was provided).

 #### Realtime Calc Engine
 - Assumption is all data is realtime/"T" data -- so dates do not need to be considered in the vwap